Genesian Theatre: Description and history

-Alumni of the theatre include John Bell, Bryan Brown, Baz Luhrmann, Coral Lansbury, Judi Farr, Nick Enright, Angela Punch Peter Carroll.
+Alumni of the company include John Bell, Bryan Brown, Baz Luhrmann, Coral Lansbury, Judi Farr, Nick Enright, Angela Punch Peter Carroll.

 Membership is open to any members of the community that are over the age of 18.
 Members are invited to participate in all aspects of theatre production, including acting, designing, back-stage work, directing and administration.

-The Genesian Theatre produces six main stage productions each year as well as running classes, workshops, and many other activities.
+The Genesian Theatre Company produces six main stage productions each year as well as running classes, workshops, and many other activities.

-In September 2017, the Catholic Church advised Genesian that they had sold the building to a developer for over $6 million and that the theatre company would be required to vacate by November 2018.
-The company later negotiated with the new owner of the building to remain at Kent st until 2020.
-The company announced a further year at Kent st in October 2019, with a likely move from the building to a new venue in 2021.
+In September 2017, the Catholic Church advised the Genesian Theatre Company that they had sold the building to a developer for over $6 million and that the company would be required to vacate by November 2018.
+The company later negotiated with the new owner of the building to remain at Kent Street until 2020.
+The company announced a further year at Kent Street in October 2019, with a likely move from the building to a new venue in 2021.
 The church is heritage listed.

-The company will reopen at a hall at St Joseph's Church, Rozelle following renovations and when COVID-19 restrictions permit.
+The company reopened at a hall at St Joseph's Church Rozelle in early 2025, following renovations.